Fear of spiders is very common. Many people experience a high level of discomfort, disgust or even panic when they see a spider.

 But there are ways to reduce this fear and that's where Phobys comes in!

 When you encounter a spider you might get scared and run away.
 Then your fear declines which leaves you relieved.
 But this irrational fear will probably come back every time you see a spider.

 One very effective treatment is exposure therapy.
 During an exposure therapy session you will spend a longer time with a spider, observing it, approaching it and even interacting with it.
 Most likely, your fear will first increase and even stay.
 But then you will notice your fear gradually, and all by itself, subsiding – which is such a rewarding experience.

 And that is exactly what you will experience with Phobys!
 The smartphone app Phobys combines evidence-based treatment approaches for phobias with augmented reality technology.

 As in conventional exposure therapy you will be exposed to spiders step by step.
 The spider is virtually added to the real world through your camera.
 While you work through 10 levels, you will build up a feeling of safety.
 After mastering the 10 levels, this feeling of safety should become stronger than the original fear.
 In consequence, the phobic response, your avoidance behavior and your disgust will most likely be reduced when confronted with real spiders.

 If you use the app repeatedly, you might even grow fond of the spider and – we promise – the spider is definitely fond of you.

-The app offers a free test to see whether you are afraid of a virtual spider.
+The app offers two free tests to see whether you are afraid of a virtual spider.
 And then, at low-cost, you can purchase the training we've come up with to help you reduce your fear of spiders.
 If you suffer from a severe phobia, we recommend that you don't use Phobys on your own.

 We tested the effectiveness of the app Phobys in a randomized controlled study at the University of Basel, Switzerland.